Codecademy/docs/content/java/concepts/printwriter/printwriter.md

 ## Using a FileWriter Object

-The FileWriter object is crucial in providing the link between your Java program and the file you want to write to.
-It initializes the connection to the file and can be passed to the PrintWriter constructor.
-The FileWriter object provides a convenient way to write character-based data to a file.
+The `FileWriter` object is crucial in providing the link between your Java program and the file you want to write to.
+It initializes the connection to the file and can be passed to the `PrintWriter` constructor.
+The `FileWriter` object provides a convenient way to write character-based data to a file.
 It initializes the connection between your Java program and the file you want to write to.
-When you instantiate a FileWriter, you specify the path of the file you want to write to, and optionally, whether you want to append to an existing file or overwrite its contents.
-Once created, the FileWriter object serves as the link between your program and the file, allowing you to write data to it.
+When you instantiate a `FileWriter`, you specify the path of the file you want to write to, and optionally, whether you want to append to an existing file or overwrite its contents.
+Once created, the `FileWriter` object serves as the link between your program and the file, allowing you to write data to it.

 ## Writing to a File